Migrant women’s immense deeds in the spotlight

 By Cam Lucadou-Wells

-An exhibition of 10 inspirational migrant women in Greater Dandenong shows they are far from “empty vessels”, according to its curator.
+An exhibition of 10 inspirational migrant women in Greater Dandenong brings to light Australia’s “missing history”, according to its curator.

-Know My Story, which was recently exhibited in Harmony Square windows, is soon to become a documentary film and book.
+Know My Story, which was recently exhibited in Harmony Square windows, is soon to be displayed at Springvale Community Hub.

+Work has also begun on a documentary film and book featuring their stories.

 Curator Lella Cariddi says the immense deeds of migrant women go “largely unrecognised”.